Sign In / Sign Out

 The quality of life in communities is strengthened and enriched through impactful philanthropy and effective nonprofit practice.

-Through research, education, and outreach activities, the ASU Lodestar Center enhances the effectiveness of those who govern, manage, provide programs and services, volunteer for, and support nonprofit organizations.
+Through research, education, and outreach activities, the ASU Lodestar Center enhances the effectiveness of those who govern, manage, provide programs and services, volunteer for, and support nonprofit and philanthropic organizations.

 America's nonprofit and philanthropic organizations, including global NGO’s, are essential social institutions that enhance the quality of life in communities.
 These organizations, including IRS 501(c)(3) public benefit nonprofits in the United States that touch every aspect of life and often serve the most vulnerable.
 They are only as effective as the individuals who serve in leadership and management roles, and this effectiveness is influenced greatly by volunteers and philanthropists who give time, money and know-how to causes they care about.
 By improving the practice of these individuals, including philanthropists, nonprofit organizations will be strengthened and the quality of life in communities will improve.
 In return, improved scholarship is possible when practitioners are partners in relevant research endeavors.